ocean-cat-complex/ocean-cat-complex.github.io/content/authors/Shihao Wang/_index.md

 ---
 # Display name
-title: Shihao Wang
+title: ShiHao Wang

 # Full name (for SEO)
-first_name: Shihao
+first_name: ShiHao
 last_name: Wang

 # Is this the primary user of the site?